Conversion Rate Optimisation: The marketing tactic to double your leads with no media spend

-A website with a 1% conversion rate (1 in 100), need only convert an additional 1 in 100 visitors to double the conversion rate to 2% (2 in 100) and therefore double its ROI.
+If your website has a 1% conversion rate (1 in 100), then you only need to convert 1 more visitor to double the conversion rate to 2% (2 in 100) and double your ROI.

 Conversion Rate Optimisation – or CRO – is the art and science of increasing the likelihood that a user will take action on your website, by providing them with a more efficient and personalised user journey.